rishkwal/bitbrew/docs/roadmap.md

 - Implement scalability solutions to span across multiple hosts
 - Adding detailed analytics and monitoring capabilities using tools like Prometheus and Grafana
 - Publish packages for different package managers (e.g., Homebrew, Chocolatey)
+- Add a GUI for easier interaction with the network

 ## Milestones